 - Preheat the oven to 350F and line a baking sheet with parchment paper then set aside.

 - Cream the butter, granulated sugar, and brown sugar together until light and creamy.
-Add in the egg, vanilla & almond extract, and the pink gel food coloring and mix until everything is incorporated.
+Add in the egg, vanilla & almond extract (optional), and the pink gel food coloring and mix until everything is incorporated.

 - Mix in the flour, corn starch, baking soda, and salt just until the dry mixture disappears.
 Using a large cookie scooper, scoop out 8 equally sized cookie dough balls, place them on a baking sheet or plastic-wrapped plate and freeze for 15 minutes.